isc-projects/kea/doc/sphinx/arm/hooks.rst

 -  portrotate - external executable or script called with the name of the file that had been opened (Kea will not wait for the process to finish)

+The ``request-parser-format`` and ``response-parser-format`` can be used to extract and log data from the incoming packet and server response packet respectively.
+The configured value is an evaluated parsed expression returning a string.
+A list of tokens is described in the server classification process.
+If any of them is configured, the default logging format is not used.
+If both of them are configured, the resulting log message is constructed by concatenating the logged data extracted from the request and the logged data extracted from the response.

+To note that some data might be available in the request or in the response only and that the same data might differ in the incoming packet from the one in the response packet.

+The lease client context can be printed using only the default format, as this information is not directly stored in the incoming packet or in the server response packet.

 Additional parameters for the database connection can be specified, e.g: